 Advanced Placement Program

-Our Advanced Placement (AP) 2D Design Studio Art Program is a college-level course designed for High School Juniors and Seniors and taught by Rebecca Sargent, MFA.
+Our Advanced Placement (AP) 2D Design Studio Art Program is a college-level course designed for High School Juniors and Seniors and taught by Steve Yates, MFA.
 Students will create a portfolio of artwork that has the opportunity to earn college credit, advanced placement credit, or both, while still in high school.
 The student’s portfolio can also be used in competitions and as part of their application to college.

 The 2D Design AP Studio Art course is tailored not only to address the wide scope of the Elements and Principals of Design, but also to allow for the pursuance of each individual student’s interest in a specific area of art making.

 Each student will follow a curriculum that will strengthen their skills and talents while creating a portfolio of work that corresponds to the most common college foundation courses.

 The 2D Design AP Studio Art Course is a school-year long class that meets on Mondays, Wednesdays and Fridays from 4:00 pm – 6:00 pm.
 Due to the rigor of the program, students will need to commit to the full year.
 However, we understand that students may have vacations, sports, or absences that can be accommodated.